 Can persons injured by bad medical care in military and VA healthcare facilities sue for malpractice?

 Yes.
-Congress enacted the Federal Tort Claims Act (“FTCA”) in 1946 giving individuals the right to assert a claim against the United States for personal injuries caused by the negligence of federal employees.
-This includes medical malpractice committed by physicians and other health care providers employed by the federal government.
+Congress enacted the Federal Tort Claims Act (“FTCA”) in 1946, giving veterans and their family members the right to assert a claim against the United States for personal injuries and wrongful death caused by the negligence of federal employees.
+This includes medical malpractice committed by physicians and other healthcare providers employed by the federal government.

-How does your firm figure out whether or not you will take a case?
+How does your firm determine whether you will take a case?

 After you contact us, we will ask you to send us records relating to your medical care.
-You may have to get these from the hospital or clinic, but we can tell you how to do this.
-Once we have reviewed the records and have talked with you, we will decide whether or not we want to file a claim.
+You will likely need to get these records from the hospital or clinic, but we can provide information about how to do this.
+Once we have reviewed the records and have talked with you, we will decide whether to file a claim.
 Sometimes we will need to have a doctor review the material and give us his or her opinions about the case.
 If we decide to take the case, we will send you a retainer agreement.
-Again, you owe no fee unless we actually get a cash settlement or award.
-Rawls Law Group generally advances the costs of litigation.
-Those costs are collected at the conclusion of the case.
-If the case is settled in the administrative stage, 20% of the total settlement is charged.
-If the case settles after the litigation stage, 25% of the total settlement is charged.
+The retainer agreement is the document by which you hire us as your attorneys.
+You do not pay us anything to represent you unless and until we obtain a recovery for you.

 Will suing the United States over malpractice committed at a military or VA healthcare facility jeopardize my or my family's entitlement to medical care?